-- (e) potential interpolation techniques used in the exposure modelling; - (f) the modelling features regarding margining, i.e. the setting of the MPOR (including the respective treatment of cash flows), the agreementdependent variation margin and IM mechanisms; - (g) collateral modelling, especially the composition of collateral and collateral value changes over time; - (h) the methodology for determining the relevant stress period in accordance with Article 292(3) of the CRR and the corresponding stress calibration. - 4.
-If applicable at grid point t_0 , the institution has implemented processes for periodically benchmarking both the IMM-estimated collateral balance (including VM and IM) against actual balances, using values as of t_0 .
-In this regard, the validation framework should include a full analysis of any material differences detected and their root causes, and a review of the action taken to address such model inaccuracies. - 5.
-If the institution uses any alternative method for calculating exposures (see paragraph 37), the validation function has ensured that the respective methods are applied in a way that does not result in a systematic underestimation of exposures compared with the full simulation for the affected transactions.
+- Sensitivity analyses, plausibility checks or related analyses are performed for all parameters of the stochastic processes or parameters of the IMM pricing functions that are either proxied, set by experts or updated less than every three months.
+Special attention is expected to be paid to cases where an increased level of uncertainty is suspected (e.g. when parameters are determined on scarce data or when certain modelling choices are known as accepted model weaknesses). - 2.
+The institution has implemented procedures and policies in order to assess and challenge all kinds of key modelling assumption, which should cover at least: - (a) the choice of stochastic processes used to model market risk factor movements, including all relevant parameters such as drift, volatilities and the term structure of a modelled curve (at least in cases of poor backtesting results); - (b) the use of boundaries such as caps and floors for risk factor paths; - (c) the sensitivity of the exposure to the initial seed of the random number generator and the resulting numerical error owing to the number of simulated scenarios used (numerical Monte Carlo error of the expected EPE as a result of a limited sample of scenarios); - (d) the simulation grid point setting, especially its capability to adequately reflect exposure profile characteristics related to maturing transactions and cash flows over the complete lifetime of the netting sets; - (e) potential interpolation techniques used in the exposure modelling; - (f) the modelling features regarding margining, i.e. the setting of the MPOR (including the respective treatment of cash flows), the agreementdependent variation margin and IM mechanisms; - (g) collateral modelling, especially the composition of collateral and collateral value changes over time; - (h) the methodology for determining the relevant stress period in accordance with Article 292(3) of the CRR and the corresponding stress calibration. - 3.
+The institution has implemented processes for periodically benchmarking both the collateral balance and the IM, as modelled in the IMM, using values as of $t_0$ .
+In this regard, the validation framework should include a full analysis of any material differences detected and their root causes, and a review of the action taken to address such model inaccuracies. - 4.
+If the institution uses any alternative method for calculating exposures (see paragraph 36), the validation function has ensured that the respective methods are applied in a way that does not result in a systematic underestimation of exposures compared with the full simulation for the affected transactions.
 Additionally, the validation function's assessment should take into account the netting benefits when using any type of alternative method for calculating exposures in the IMM.